austencloud/the-kinetic-constructor-web/docs/state-management-migration-guide.md

 3. ✅ **Sequence Container Implementation**: Created the modern sequence container with XState 5 state machines
 4. ✅ **Compatibility Layer**: Created adapters to bridge between Svelte 4 and Svelte 5 implementations
 5. ✅ **Initial Component Migration**: Updated key components to use the new state management system
+6. ✅ **Background System Migration**: Migrated the background system to use the new container-based architecture

 ### Remaining Phases

+7. ✅ **Pictograph Store Migration**: Migrate the pictograph store to use the new container-based architecture
+8. 🔄 **Settings Store Migration**: Migrate the settings store to use the new container-based architecture
+9. 🔄 **Grid Store Migration**: Migrate the grid store to use the new container-based architecture
+10. 🔄 **UI Store Migration**: Migrate UI stores to use the new container-based architecture
+11. 🔄 **Act Store Migration**: Migrate the act store to use the new container-based architecture
-6. 🔄 **Svelte 5 Runes Migration**: Update components to use Svelte 5 runes for state management
+12. 🔄 **PageTransition Component Update**: Update the PageTransition component to use Svelte 5 runes
-7. 🔄 **XState 5 Integration**: Migrate remaining state machines to XState 5 with improved typings
-8. 🔄 **Testing and Verification**: Ensure all functionality works correctly with the new implementation
+13. 🔄 **Testing and Verification**: Ensure all functionality works correctly with the new implementation
-9. 🔄 **Documentation**: Update documentation to reflect the Svelte 5 and XState 5 architecture
+14. 🔄 **Documentation**: Update documentation to reflect the Svelte 5 and XState 5 architecture
-10. 🔄 **Legacy Code Removal**: Remove deprecated code and compatibility layers
+15. 🔄 **Legacy Code Removal**: Remove deprecated code and compatibility layers

 ## Successfully Migrated Components